 What might help

-Talk with your doctor if you’d like to learn more about this risk with Olumiant therapy.
+Talk with your doctor if you’d like to learn more about this risk with Olumiant treatment.

-Although very rare, taking Olumiant could cause you to have gastrointestinal perforations.
+Although very rare, taking Olumiant could cause gastrointestinal perforations.
 These are holes in your stomach or intestines.

 You’re also at higher risk if you take certain medications.
 These include:

 - nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin)